SR2000/Getting-and-Cleaning-Data/README.md

 ###Reading the table into R
 * To read the table into R, the following steps were taken-
 * dataMeanStdUploaded<-read.table("dataMeanStd.txt", sep=" ")
-* Click on spreadsheet icon next to the file in the Global environment section and the data frame will show up in the window above the console
+* Click on spreadsheet icon next to the file in the Global environment section and the data frame will show up in the "script creating" window

 ##ACKNOWLEDGEMENTS
 The data set used in the study was made possible by the following publication-